koka-lang/madoko/support/madoko-local/readme.md

 # Madoko Local

-**Currently still in testing stage -- use with care and update often.**

 This program provides local disk access to the [Madoko.net] environment.
 This can be convenient if you do not want to use standard cloud storage (like Dropbox) or are already using